apache/kudu/docs/design-docs/raft-remote-bootstrap.md

 ### Failure of a disk with consensus metadata is a catastrophic failure

-If we lose a disk with consensus metadata or WALs, and would need to remotely bootstrap to recover, it may be impossible to do so safely due to unavoidable consensus amnesia.
+If we lose a disk with consensus metadata or WALs, and would need to copy a new replica to recover, it may be impossible to do so safely due to unavoidable consensus amnesia.
 In such a case, the tablet server must adopt a new UUID and fully clear all of its data and state: